-Major League Baseball has issued a statement regarding Tuesday morning's news on performance-enhancing drugs published by the Miami New Times.
+Major League Baseball has issued a statement regarding Tuesday morning's allegations on performance-enhancing drugs and a clinic in Miami published by the Miami New Times.

 The commissioner's office is "in the midst of an active investigation" into the allegations and reports.
 MLB will refrain from comment until the process of gathering and reviewing information is complete.

 While MLB expressed disappointment over the potential links between players and the use of PEDs, it said that the developments "provide evidence of the comprehensive nature" of the league's anti-drug efforts.